 Empowering, but with a shallow learning curve

 MapForge will help you unleash your creativity.
 It’s not intended just for the artistically or technically gifted.
-It allows anyone, regardless of their art skills or technical skills (or lack thereof), to create gorgeous, detailed battlemaps.
+It allows anyone, regardless of their art skills or technical skills (or lack thereof), to create gorgeous, highly-detailed maps.
 With MapForge, you’ll can produce Photoshop-like effects such as bevels, drop-shadows, strokes, glows, blurs, and color adjustments, without the steep learning curve that producing such effects normally requires.

 Offers a free level of use

 You can use MapForge to make nice maps even if you haven’t purchased a license.
 Even use free and commercial Add-Ons without a license (though commercial Add-Ons still require registration).
 I’m confident that MapForge will earn a place in your mapping toolbox, and I’m optimistic that you’ll find it so useful that you will get a license eventually, in order to unlock the software’s full potential.

 Quicker Map Creation

 With MapForge, I want to help GMs reduce their session prep time, not increase it.
 You shouldn’t have to spend several hours or even days creating a decent map for your game session.
-Future updates to the software will allow using keyword searches and tags, to help find that elusive content you’re searching for in no time.
-One of MapForge’s goals is to enable you to whip up a great map (sometimes even two) in under an hour.
+The software allows using keyword searches and tags, to help find that elusive content you’re searching for in no time.
+One of MapForge’s goals is to enable you to whip up a great map (sometimes even two) in well under an hour.